James Carter and the Prisoners

 James Carter (December 18, 1925 – November 26, 2003) was an American singer.
-He was born a Mississippi sharecropper and as a young man was several times an inmate of the Mississippi prison system.
-He was paid $20,000, and credited, for a four-decade-old lead-vocalist performance in a prison work song used in the 2000 film O Brother, Where Art Thou?
+He was born a Mississippi sharecropper and, as a young man, was several times an inmate of the Mississippi prison system.
+He was paid $20,000, and credited, for a four-decade-old lead-vocalist performance in a prison work song used in the 2000 film O Brother, Where Art Thou? and on its soundtrack.

 Biography

 Early life

 In 1959, Carter was a prisoner in Camp B of Parchman Farm, Mississippi State Penitentiary near Lambert, Quitman County, Mississippi, when Alan Lomax and Shirley Collins recorded him in stereo sound leading a group of prisoners singing "Po' Lazarus", an African-American "bad man ballad" (which is also a work song), while chopping logs in time to the music.
 The recording and an iconic cover photograph of the prisoners in striped uniforms were issued on volume nine, Bad Man Ballads, in Alan Lomax's 1959 Southern Journey LP series on Prestige Records.